inkblot/puppet-bind/README.md

 ## Troubleshooting

-### Error message: "Please ensure that the dependencies of the bind module are installed and working correctly
+### Error message: "Please ensure that the dependencies of the bind module are installed and working correctly"

 This error usually has one of two causes.